 Place some softwood perches in the cage, at least 2-3, as those will help keep their nails from growing too long.
 Food and water dishes should be put in the cage with sufficient supplies and refills.

-Do canaries need toys: It is a good idea to provide enough toys for the birds to play with so they can have proper enrichment and a happy temperament.
+Do canaries need toys: It is a good idea to provide enough toys for the birds to play with for proper enrichment and happy temperament.

-A male and female canary can be housed together, but two canaries of the same sex should not be kept in the same cage as they are rather territorial and may become aggressive towards each other, leading to one or both them being stressed out.
+A male and female canary can be housed together.
+Still, two canaries of the same sex should not be kept in the same cage as they are rather territorial and may become aggressive towards each other, leading to one or both of them being stressed out.

-Canaries, by and large, are social birds with a proven track record of having a soothing personality in captivity.
+By and large, canaries are social birds with a proven track record of having a soothing personality in captivity.
 They are shy and do not like being handled too much but are charismatic little birds who love to entertain, mostly from a distance.

-- Provide a clean environment; refill the food and water dishes within the cage every day after removing any leftovers.
+- Provide a clean environment; refill the food and water dishes within the cage daily after removing any leftovers.

 - Clean the floor of the cage every 3-4 days.
 You may use newspapers and cardboard to line the cage floor.